DjampaKozlowski/cONTent/README.md

 Launch cONTent.py extract doing :

 ```
-python cONTent.py extract [-h] -i INPUTFILEPATH -o OUTPUTFILEPATH [-t THREADS]
+python cONTent.py extract [-h] -i INPUTFILEPATH -o OUTPUTFILEDIR
 ```

 where:

 - < INPUTFILEPATH > : input fastq/fastq.gz file path [mendatory]
-- < OUTPUTFILEPATH > : output tsv file path [mendatory]
+- < OUTPUTFILEDIR > : output directory path [mendatory].
+The output file will be named after the input file name with the extension `.content`.
-- < THREADS > : number of parallels workers.
-Is set to the maximum of available CPUs if <= 0 or if > to the maximum of available CPUs. [default : 1].

-cONTent.py coverage can be parallelized both by :

-- using multiple cores
-- launching several runs, one for each reads library
+Information extraction is a time consuming process.
+We advise if possible to run one process per library rather than concatenating the libraries and running one process.
+The other tools from the cONTent suite are designed to merge information from multiple cONTent.py extract output files

 ### distrib